MaximilianMcC/music-game/README.md

 Nothing here confirmed btw
 - [ ] leaderboard for songs
 - [ ] Online song downloader/browser so you don't have to manually import songs
-- [ ] fancy ui for a song/map editor
+- [ ] Fancy ui for a song/map editor
+- [ ] More advanced note types
+- [ ] Score can be added to notes.
+So if a note was in a very hard part of a song it could be worth more score

 # How make a song
 To make a song then make a `.song` file inside of a directory with whatever name you want.
 The first section should contain a name, artist, mapper, difficult *(from 1 - 5, with 5 being hardest)*.
 A `#` is a comment btw.
 The duration part says how many **seconds** is waited before the next row is played.
 The cover image is always at `./cover.png` and the music/song is always at `./song.mp3`.